 Today, companies transport food over longer distances and across continents, typically through bulk shipping methods.
 Having goods in transit makes the supply chain longer and more fragmented.
 As a result, consumers are increasingly disconnected from our food sources.
 It also results in food getting lost or wasted once it reaches the end of the supply chain.

 The food supply chain definition refers to the stages of production that food items pass through before they reach the consumer.
 As the supply chain grows, it becomes more fragmented which creates a disconnect from the original source of food.
+This should answer the question, "what is the food supply chain?"

 A supply chain starts off with raw materials inventory or their components in order to produce a tangible or intangible good, which is considered finished goods inventory.
 It finishes with the consumption of the produced goods.
 If any waste is generated during this process, it is then disposed of.